 The easiest and safest way to prevent your dog from eating cat litter is to physically prevent access to the litter box.
 It is our job as responsible pet parents to be proactive in our pet’s health and this is a doable solution for all households regardless of size.

-First assess the current locations of your cat’s litter boxes.
+First, assess the current locations of your cat’s litter boxes.
 A spare bathroom or bedroom can have a dog proof (but cat friendly!) baby gate across the doorway.
 Several models include a handle to swing the door open so you and your family won’t have to hop over baby gates to have access to the area.
-Kitty doors to basements are great for households with large doors.
-Some cats are put off by the cat flap on some of these doors so start by removing flap and create a clean and quiet place where your cat can have litterbox privacy.
+Kitty doors to basements or other dog-free zones are great for households with large dogs.
+Some cats are put off by the cat flap on some of these doors so start by removing the flap and create a clean and quiet place where your cat can have litterbox privacy.
 Remember, the cat's litterboxes should be easily accessible for them so if you are using baby gates, consider your cat needs, for example, a senior cat should not have to jump over something to get to the bathroom so you can have a baby gate with a cat door or place the gate so the cat can easily walk underneath but the dog can't.

 Clean the litterbox multiple times per day.
 Lastly, another recommendation for preventing dogs from eating litter is by keeping the litterbox clean and your cat will appreciate it too!